Justcats12/cubeChamp/README.md

 cubeChamp does not have an internal scramble generator, to generate scramlbes for best of 5 or best of 3 it is recommended to use tNoodle.

 The gui and cui currently only support best of 5, 1v1 battles.

+### restrictions

+The gui can only understand times in the format XXXX.XX and not XX:XX:XX.XX

 ## File descriptions
 1. **classes.py**: this is the workings of the system.
 It consists of 3 main classes